The Geysers: Seismicity

 For the past several decades, small earthquakes (less than 2.0) are regularly recorded in the area.
 It has been estimated that 99% of all seismic activity at and surrounding The Geysers is around 3.0 or smaller.
 In fact, "the frequency of seismic events greater than 3.0 have been trending downward since 1990".
 Due to the remote location it is very infrequent for humans to feel the effect of this tectonic shake.
 Typically seismic activity in this area is measured using seismometers that can pick up on micro seismicity down to extremely minute levels.
 This has been demonstrated to be caused by the water injection process used to produce the geothermal electricity at the power plant.

 According to the Lawrence Berkeley National Laboratory Earth Sciences division, seismicity was very low prior to the use of the Geyser steam field for geothermal energy, although this may have been the result of low seismic coverage of the area.
 Before 1969, there were no earthquakes above magnitude 2 recorded by the United States Geological Survey (USGS) in an approximately 70 mi2 area around the Geysers.
 Studies have shown that injecting water into the Geysers field produces earthquakes from magnitude 0.5 to 3.0, although a 4.6 occurred in 1973 and magnitude four events increased thereafter.
 Even with increasing injection rates over time, the rate of magnitude 3 earthquakes has remained relatively unchanged since the 1980s, although the absolute number of earthquakes has increased significantly.
 A magnitude 4.5 earthquake struck near the Geysers on January 12, 2014 and a magnitude 5.0 on December 14, 2016.
 A magnitude 3.8 earthquake, with a hypocenter 600 meters directly under the field, struck in the early hours of March 3, 2022.
 Despite the increases in the number of earthquakes and the fears of local residents, it is unlikely that a large earthquake will occur at the Geysers since there is no fault or fracture nearby.

 Geochemistry

-In 2005, abatement equipment was installed at two of the Geysers plants to reduce the amount of mercury released by the waste vapor even though the amount released was below the legal limit for such releases.
-The Geysers Air Monitoring Programs (GAMP) has shown limited releases of arsenic, but again below a significant level.
+In 2005, abatement equipment was installed at two plants to reduce the amount of mercury released via waste vapor even though the amount released was below the legal limit for such releases.
+The Geysers Air Monitoring Programs has shown limited releases of arsenic, but again below a significant level.

 Production

 Power plants at the Geysers are of the dry steam power plant type, where the steam directly powers the generator.
-In general, the Geysers has 1517 MW of active installed capacity with an average production factor of 63% (955 MW).
+In general, the Geysers has 1517 MW of active installed capacity with an average production factor of 63% (835 MW).